-Thus, a conclusion is that the large value of SCR will increase the size, weight and the cost of the machine.
+Thus, a conclusion is that the large value of SCR will increase the size, weight, and cost of the machine.

 The typical values of the SCR for different types of machines are as follows:-

-- For cylindrical rotor machine, the value of SCR lies between 0.5 to 0.9.
+- For cylindrical rotor machines, the value of SCR lies between 0.5 to 0.9.

-- In case of the Salient-pole machine, it lies between 1 to 1.5 and
+- In the case of the Salient-pole machine, it lies between 1 to 1.5 and

 - For synchronous compensators, it is 0.4.